e621ng/e621ng/README.md

 1. `docker compose build --no-cache` to rebuild the image from scratch.
 1. Follow the [instructions](#installation) starting from step 6.

+#### <a id="windows-executable-bit"></a>Why are there a bunch of changes I can't revert?

+You're most likely using Windows.
+Give this a shot, it tells Git to stop tracking file mode changes:

+`git config core.fileMode false`

 #### <a id="development-tools"></a>Things to aid you during development

 `docker compose run --rm tests` to execute the test suite.